pgruetter/sdl-docs/docs/getting-started/compute-distances.md

 ## Define compute_distances action

-How to we compute the distances ?
+How do we compute the distances ?
 The answer is in the file *src/main/scala/com/sample/ComputeDistanceTransformer.scala*.

+So far, we only used SQL transformers.
-SDL allows you to write custom code and reference it in the config.
+But more complex transformations can be written in custom code and reference it in the config.
 This gives you great flexibility for cases with specific business logic, such as this one.

-We have one input and one output: therefore our custom class is a *CustomDfTransformer*.
+We have one input and one output: therefore our custom class is a *CustomDfTransformer* (instead of CustomDf**s**Transformer).
 It takes the input dataframe *df* and calls a User Defined Function called *calculateDistanceInKilometerUdf* to do the computation.
 It expects the column names dep_latitude_deg, dep_longitude_deg, arr_latitude_deg and arr_longitude_deg in the input.
 This matches the column names we used in the SQL-Code in the last-step.

 We won't go into the details of the Udf.
 You can follow this [stackoverflow link](https://stackoverflow.com/questions/27928/calculate-distance-between-two-latitude-longitude-points-haversine-formula) if you want to learn more.